A Panel Array That Is Larger Than Your Inverter – Oversizing Your Solar Inverter

 A string inverter can be supersized with less than 1% loss in efficiency due to clipping.
 This means that for customers looking for a 5kW system, you can go ahead and install up to around a 6.5kW string of panels with a 5kW inverter*.
 Great news!
 It’s something we now recommend for anyone who is looking to maximise their returns.

-If you have any questions regarding how to Supersize Your Solar, please call us on 1300 525 451.
-The Solaray team would be happy to help recommend the best option for your home or business that not only maximises power but that also helps you save money.
+If you have any questions regarding how to oversize your inverter, please call us on 1300 525 451.
+The 1KOMMA5° team would be happy to help recommend the best option for your home or business that not only maximises power but also helps you save money.
 How’s that for a change?